Some data in this lab comes from the OCS “Exploring CO2 emissions across time” activity (https://www.opencasestudies.org/ocs-bp-co2-emissions/).

-Additional data about climate change disasters can be found at “https://daseh.org/data/Yearly_CC_Disasters.csv”.
+Additional data about climate change disasters can be found at “https://daseh.org/data/Yearly_CC_Disasters_total_affected.csv”.
+This dataset shows the total number of people affected by climate disasters by country and year.

 library(tidyverse)